 UPDATE 3-Japan urges firms to have staff work from home over coronavirus; soccer postponed

 Japan has 160 cases of infections from the disease known as COVID-19, as well as 691 discovered on board the Diamond Princess cruise ship docked south of Tokyo.
-On Tuesday, broadcaster NHK reported a fourth death among passengers.
+On Tuesday, broadcaster NHK reported the fourth death among passengers.
 Japan has been preparing for years to host the Olympics, which begin in Tokyo in July.
-Its top flight soccer J.League said it had postponed seven cup matches scheduled for Wednesday and was considering postponing all domestic soccer through the first half of March.
+Its top-flight soccer J.League said it had postponed seven cup matches scheduled for Wednesday and was considering postponing all domestic soccer through the first half of March.

 Dentsu Inc, Japan's largest advertising agency, told all its Tokyo headquarters staff to work from home after confirming one of its employees tested positive for the virus.
 The new measures are tried and tested means to blunt the impact of highly infectious disease, said Eyal Leshem, director of the Center for Travel Medicine and Tropical Diseases at Sheba Medical Center in Israel.

-Around half the passengers and crew on board the Diamond Princess were Japanese.
+Around half the passengers and crew on board, the Diamond Princess was Japanese.
 Passengers who left the ship after the end of quarantine on Feb.
 19 have been asked to stay at home and avoid public transport.
 Foreign countries have mostly flown passengers home and quarantined them on arrival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)